lowdanie/lowdanie.github.io/_posts/2024-01-03-fully-homomorphic-encryption.md

 possible to evaluate functions on encrypted inputs without needing to decrypt them.
 For example, suppose you want to use a neural network running on an untrusted server to determine whether your image contains a cat.
 Since the server is untrusted, you do not want it to see your image.
-With FHE you could encrypt the image with your secret key and upload the encrypted image to the server.
-The server could then apply its neural network to the encrypted image and produce an encrypted bit.
-You could then download the encrypted bit and decrypt it with your secret key to obtain the result.
+With FHE you can encrypt the image with your secret key and upload the encrypted image to the server.
+The server can then apply its neural network to the encrypted image and produce an encrypted bit.
+You can then download the encrypted bit and decrypt it with your secret key to obtain the result.

 In other words, FHE makes it possible to leverage the computational resources of an untrusted server without having to send it any unencrypted data.